pafernanr/dynflowbrowser/README.md

 ## Exporting Tasks from Foreman Database

-For systems where sosreport doesn't include dynflow data:
+For systems where `sos` is not installed or doesn't include dynflow data:

 ```bash
 # Run on the Satellite server